 Jimmye Laycock’s Legacy: Not Done Yet

-There is still much to be written in the Book of Jimmye Laycock before his time is said and done; there’s no telling how many seasons he has left before he’ll hang up the cleats and officially call it time to go.
-But one thing is for certain, his legacy will remain in Williamsburg and on the campus of William & Mary for decades, and perhaps centuries to come.
+When Jimmye officially hangs up the cleats and calls it quits, one thing is for certain, his legacy will remain in Williamsburg and on the campus of William & Mary for decades, and perhaps a century or more to come.

 He has mentored countless former W&M graduates who have gone on to do great things, from NFL players (Mike Leach, Jonathan Grimes, Sean Lissemore, etc.) to NFL coaches (Mike Tomlin, Sean McDermott, etc.).
 We’d be remiss if we didn’t also mention several dozens of successful student athletes who have gone on to do great things outside of football.
 Laycock’s footprint reaches well beyond the collegiate ranks, and well beyond the football field.